sfkonrad/M11_Challenge_Submission/README.md

 Instructions

-This section divides the instructions for this Challenge into four steps and an optional fifth step, as follows:
+We were tasked with completing four steps and an optional fifth step, as follows:

 * Step 1: Find unusual patterns in hourly Google search traffic